tmbuza/iMAP/index.md

 **Using demo data**

 >The following command copy the required data files located in the iMAP/resources/ and place them in their respective locations.
-It also download Silva seed database (default DB) and add it to the data/reference folder.

 ```{}
 bash iMAP/code/00_allDemo_data.bash